-The following information is from data obtained from the American Hospital Association (AHA), the Centers for Medicare and Medicaid Services (CMS) the Kaiser Family Foundation (KFF) and this study done by Health Affairs.
+The following information is derived mostly from data obtained from the American Hospital Association (AHA), the Centers for Medicare and Medicaid Services (CMS) and California’s Office of Statewide Health Planning and Development (OSHPD).

 Hospital Inpatient Care

 Overall, the number of admissions to U.S. hospitals and hospital inpatient censuses (hospital admissions times average length of stay) have been declining for decades.
 This is in spite of the fact that the U.S. population has both aged and increased substantially over the same period of time.
 In 1981 the U.S. population was just under 230 million and the median age for all U.S. citizens was about 30 years old.
 By 2016 the U.S. population had increased to over 320 million with a median age that’s over 37 years old.
 The following three graphs from AHA data show this declining hospital inpatient utilization:

 Figure 1: Hospital censuses for all U.S. hospitals have been declining since 1981.

 Figure 2: The total number of admissions to U.S. hospitals dropped significantly after the implementation of Diagnostic Related Groups (DRGs) as criteria for Medicare admissions in 1984.
 After rebounding slightly in the late nineties, they began to drop again in 2008.